-Completed in January of 1973, Lake Conroe was originally constructed by the San Jacinto River Authority (SJRA) as a water supply reservoir through a joint venture with the City of Houston.
-Like most of the reservoirs in Texas, Lake Conroe was planned and constructed shortly after the record seven-year drought of the 1950s as part of a reservoir-building boom intended by state water planners to prevent a repeat of the water shortages experienced during the 50’s drought.
-The SJRA began construction of Lake Conroe in 1968 pursuant to a 1/3–2/3 partnership with the City of Houston.
+Like most of the reservoirs in Texas, the lake was planned and constructed shortly after the record seven-year drought of the 1950s as part of a reservoir-building boom intended by state water planners to prevent a repeat of the water shortages experienced during the drought.

 In addition to the water supplies in Lake Conroe, the SJRA has been quietly working over the past 70-plus years to develop long-term water supplies throughout the San Jacinto and Trinity river basins to ensure adequate water for both municipal and industrial customers.
 These efforts began in 1945 with the acquisition of the old Works Project Administration canal system serving ship channel industries, as well as water rights in the San Jacinto River – before the construction of Lake Houston.
 Since that time, the SJRA has acquired additional water supplies in the Trinity River basin.